jhoanTrujillo/pp2_cluck_clicker/README.md

 ### User Testing

-The project was shared with a wide array of game enthusiast and casual players.
-The feedback was used to improve on the design as I worked on the different versions of the game.
-From
+A user-centered approach, the project underwent rigorous scrutiny by a diverse community of both avid gamers and casual players.
+Their invaluable feedback served as the compass guiding the evolution of the game through its various iterations.
+The insights gleaned from this collaborative process led to significant enhancements across the board.
+Specifically, the upgrades menu underwent a transformation based on user observations, while issues pertaining to tablet responsiveness were meticulously addressed.
+This commitment to user testing not only refined the game's design but also underscored the project's dedication to delivering an exceptional player experience.

 ## 7. Deployment